Dr Jessica Patterson

 I am a historian of eighteenth and nineteen-century intellectual culture and political thought, with a particular emphasis on enlightenment and empire.
 My first book, Religion, Enlightenment and Empire: British Interpretations of Hinduism in the Eighteenth Century was published in 2021 with the Cambridge University Press series, Ideas in Context.

 I joined the University of Cambridge in 2020 as a Lecturer in the History of Political Thought.
 Prior to this I held posts in intellectual history, at Queen Mary, and the history of political thought, at King’s College London.
 I took my first degree in History, at the University of Cambridge, which I followed with an MA in the History of Political Thought and Intellectual History, (QMUL & UCL).
 Following this, my AHRC funded PhD was completed at the University of Manchester, where I was a President’s Doctoral Scholar.
-I am now a Fellow, Lecturer and Director of Studies at Magdalene College.

 My research concerns the intellectual history of the long eighteenth century, including religious, philosophical, and political thought.
 My published work to date has focused on the Enlightenment and empire in India in the long eighteenth century.
 I am particularly interested in the presentation, by East India Company writers, of Indian philosophy, religion and history.
 My monograph, Religion, Enlightenment and Empire: British Interpretations of Hinduism in the Eighteenth Century (Cambridge University Press, 2021), looks at the production and reception of British constructions of Hinduism.
 Taking a series of influential 'Company' writers, it traces the attachment of their work to enlightenment religious thought, as well as the ideologies and material politics of empire.
 My latest project concerns the relationship between Britain's turn to empire and British radical political thought in the 1780s-1820s.